Carpe-Wang/TOEFL_Learning_Note/READING.md

-# No Skill, Practice More.
+# Practice More, No Skill.